segmentio/segment-docs/src/connections/functions/source-functions/index.md

 These errors are not retried.

-## Management
+## Managing source functions

 ### Permissions

-Functions have specific roles which can be leveraged for [access management](/docs/segment-app/iam/) within your Segment workspace.
+Functions have specific roles which can be used for [access management](/docs/segment-app/iam/) in your Segment workspace.

-The ability to create, edit and delete a function is dictated by two permission roles:
+Access to functions is controlled by two permissions [roles](/docs/segment-app/iam/roles/):

-- **Functions Admin** - Create, edit and delete all functions or a subset of specified functions.
+- **Functions Admin:** Create, edit and delete all functions, or a subset of specified functions.
-- **Functions Read-only** - View all functions or a subset of specified functions.
+- **Functions Read-only:** View all functions, or a subset of specified functions.

-Enabling your source function or deploying changes to existing ones require additional **Source Admin** permissions in addition to the role selected above.
+You also need additional **Source Admin** permissions to enable your source function or deploy changes to existing source functions.

 ### Editing and Deleting